panjf2000/gnet/README.md

 <img width="916" alt="multi-reactors" src="https://user-images.githubusercontent.com/7496278/64918646-a7839300-d7d3-11e9-804a-d021ddd23ca3.png">
 </p>

-`gnet` implements the networking model of 『Multiple Reactors with thread/goroutine pool』by the aid of a high-performance goroutine pool called [ants](https://github.com/panjf2000/ants) that allows you to manage and recycle a massive number of goroutines in your concurrent programs, the full features and usages in `ants` are documented [here](https://gowalker.org/github.com/panjf2000/ants?lang=en-US).
+`gnet` implements the networking model:『multiple reactors with thread/goroutine pool』by the aid of a high-performance goroutine pool called [ants](https://github.com/panjf2000/ants) that allows you to manage and recycle a massive number of goroutines in your concurrent programs, the full features and usages in `ants` are documented [here](https://gowalker.org/github.com/panjf2000/ants?lang=en-US).

 `gnet` integrates `ants` and provides the `pool.NewWorkerPool` method that you can invoke to instantiate a `ants` pool where you are able to put your blocking code logic in `EventHandler.React` and invoke the function of `gnet.Conn.AsyncWrite` to send out data asynchronously in worker pool after you finish the blocking process and get the output data, which makes the goroutine of event-loop non-blocking.